How To Find Advisors For Your Startup

 - Ask if she’s willing to talk again in a month or so.

-- Send a follow up email thanking her for her time and confirming the next time you'll chat.
+- Send a follow up email thanking her for her time, summarising what you learned and confirming the next time you'll chat.

 Afterward the conversation

-Write detailed notes.
-I like to separate the facts (things the person said) from the lessons I've taken from the conversation.
+When writing detailed notes I like to separate the facts (things the person said) from the lessons I've taken from the conversation.
 I use this separation because I like to refer back to the facts every now and then and have found that as I gain more experience I see the facts in an entirely new light.

 I find it takes a few attempts to understand the landscape of any particular field well enough to have really great conversations.
 So if you fumble the first times - just keep going.